Alonso Martínez (footballer)

 Adrián Alonso Martínez Batista (born 15 October 1998) is a Costa Rican professional footballer who plays as a winger or forward for Major League Soccer club New York City FC and the Costa Rica national team.

 Club career

 On 18 August 2021, Martínez joined Belgian First Division B club Lommel on a five-year deal, returning to Alajuelense until the end of the year.

 New York City FC

 On 4 August 2023, it was announced that Martínez had signed with Major League Soccer club New York City FC.
-On 31 May 2024, Martinez came on as a substitute and scored a 10-minute hat-trick in a 5-1 win vs San Jose Earthquakes.
+On 31 May 2024, Martinez came on as a substitute and scored a 10-minute hat-trick in a 5–1 win vs San Jose Earthquakes.

-Martinez had a breakout season with NYCFC with his stunning scoring displays.
-Despite playing a winger for most of his career, New York City FC coach Nick Cushing decided to play Martinez as a striker and it’s worked beautifully as Martinez had a career high 16 goals in the 2024 MLS Season and helped guide NYCFC into the playoffs after missing out in 2023.
+Martinez had a breakout season with NYCFC with his scoring displays.
+Despite playing a winger for most of his career, New York City FC coach Nick Cushing decided to play Martinez as a striker; Martinez had a career high 16 goals in the 2024 MLS Season and helped guide NYCFC into the playoffs after missing out in 2023.